Yield Curves

-The longer the duration, the greater the chance you will not see your money back in some form or the other and hence, the greater the risk.
+The longer the duration, the greater the chance you will not see your money back and hence, the greater the risk.
+And the greater the risk, the higher the interest rate you will demand on your loan.

 That same thing plays out in the bond market.
 When you lend money, you are in fact buying a bond regardless of whether you are lending it to a friend, to a government or to a business.
-They do have different risk profiles as they should but inherently, it is the same.
+They do have different risk profiles as they should but inherently, it is the same thing.

-So between say a 30-day bond versus a 30-year bond, which one do you think should pay a higher interest rate?
+So, between say a 30-day bond versus a 30-year bond, which one do you think should pay a higher interest rate?

 The 30-year bond, of course.

 A lot can happen in 30 years whereas not much usually happens in 30 days.
-By investing in a 30-year bond, you are giving up access to your savings for a much longer duration, hence a greater risk.
+By investing in a 30-year bond, you are giving up access to your savings for a much longer duration, hence a much greater risk.

 And in return, you’d demand a higher interest rate.

-So interest rates gradually slope up as bond durations rise.
-That is the yield curve and it makes intuitive sense.
+So, interest rates gradually slope up as bond durations rise.
+That is the yield curve, and it makes intuitive sense.

-We hear about the Federal Reserve raising or lowering rates and we think they control all interest rates.
+We hear about the Federal Reserve raising or lowering interest rates and we think they control all interest rates.

 But they only control the overnight rates that they charge banks for the use of the money.
 That duration is only a day so that is the shortest of the short end of the yield curve.